RentCeisy/RentChat/README.md

-# RentChat
+# JavaChat RentChat

 @Author RentCeisy

-JavaChat "RentChat"

 Welcome to my page on GitHub.
 I write a chat on Java for my portfolio using technologies such as JavaFX, Maven, FAT, Hibernate.